awsdocs/amazon-connect-admin-guide/doc_source/contact-lens-rules-create-task.md

 An especially powerful use of Content Lens rules is to build rules that generate tasks\.
 This helps you identify issues in your contact center for you to follow up, and creates traceable actions with owners\.
 Following are some examples:
 + Create a task to review a contact when the customer is fraudulent\.
 For example, you can create a follow\-up task when a customer utters words or phrases that makes them appear potentially fraudulent\.
 + Follow up when the customer mentions specific topics that you want to later on upsell or provide additional support by reaching out\.
 + Follow up when there is a serious quality issue\.
 In addition to contacts being categorized and getting alerts, you can route a task so you have owners\.
-You also have CTRs for these tasks, so you can search for and trace them\.
+You also have contact records for these tasks, so you can search for and trace them\.

 **To create a rule that creates a task**